mctainsh/Esp32/UM98RTKServer/README.md

 - Sends correction data to both RTK Casters

+- Has nice web interface at http://RtkServer.local/i or http://192.168.1.X/settings

 ### ESP32 device setup

 Depending on the device you will need to upload the binary